Soybean Aphid Scouting and Management

 Application Timing to Avoid Resurgence

-Soybean aphids in Nebraska usually reach the economic threshold and require treatment in late July (rarely) through August, with a few fields requiring treatment earlier in July.
-Treatment during this period usually is enough to keep aphid populations from resurging because there is not enough time for populations to build-up before they would naturally leave the fields in late August and early September.
+Soybean aphids in Nebraska usually reach the economic threshold and require treatment in late July (rarely) through August.
+On rare occasions, select fields may require treatment should thresholds rise earlier.
+Treatment during this period is usually enough to keep aphid populations from resurging because there is not enough time for populations to build up before they would naturally leave the fields in late August and early September.
 The earlier a field is treated, the greater the chance that any surviving aphids can later reproduce or new aphids can repopulate the field.

-Another practice that can result in aphid population resurgence is unwarranted insecticide treatment, either because fields were treated well before the threshold was met or fields were treated along with an herbicide (in some cases a fungicide), regardless of aphid presence.
-These treatments kill natural enemies and are usually done relatively early so there is plenty of time for aphids to resurge, or re-colonize a field.
+Another practice that can result in aphid population resurgence is unwarranted insecticide treatment, either because fields were treated well before the threshold was met or fields were treated along with herbicide or fungicide, regardless of aphid presence.
+These treatments kill natural enemies and are usually done relatively early so there is plenty of time for aphids to resurge or re-colonize a field.

-There are two methods to scout and determine if an insecticide treatment is warranted; a conventional scouting method using the 250 aphid/plant economic threshold and a speed scouting method.
+There are two methods to scout and determine if an insecticide treatment is warranted.
+First is the conventional scouting method using the 250 aphid/plant, 80% of plants infested, and populations increasing economic threshold.
+Secondly, there is a speed scouting method.

 The Conventional, 250 Aphids/Plant Method